goncabakar/GMVAE-pytorch/README.md

    -z  Dimension of the latent variable x

-   -w' Dimension of the latent variable w
+   -w Dimension of the latent variable w

    -hd Number of neurons of each fc layer